ChatGPTAccount321312/Auri_Chatbot/README.md

 ---

 ## Note
-Auri requires a dataset that is not provided in this respoitory you will have to provide Auri with a dataset.
+Auri does not include a dataset.
+You must provide your own training data (for example, a UTF-8 text file) before training or running the model.

 ---